-8372 cards memorial is a participatory art project created to commemorate the 23rd anniversary of the fall of Srebrenica, during the war in Bosnia.
+8372 cards memorial is a participatory art project created to commemorate the 23rd anniversary of the fall of Srebrenica, during the war in Bosnia and Herzegovina.

 Between 1991 and 1999 war broke out across the former Yugoslavia.
 Thousands of people were killed and many more were internally displaced or forcibly expelled from their countries.
 During 1995 in Srebrenica 8,372 mostly men and boys were systematically murdered and buried in mass graves.
 The victims, predominantly Muslim, were selected for death on the basis of their identity.
 This was the worst atrocity on European soil since the Second World War.